quezlow/DungeonCore/Docs/DESIGN_CANON.md

 sites are ruins of the faith that venerated cores -- welcoming, with no desecration penalty -- whereas Holy Ground is a Church seal, hostile ground.
 Two flavours of sacred underground, one axis of history: deeper is older.

 ---

+# APPENDIX

+## A. Content Registries and Authoring Keys

+Status: SHIPPED (documentation of as-built behaviour).
+Verified: 2026-07-09.

+**Registry membership** = placeable through its picker + restorable by name on load. `DungeonSaveController` restores placed spawners, traps, furniture, chests and room assignments via `GetByName` against the five registries.
+Anything the player can place and save must be registered; transient-only definitions stay out (event beasts spawned from a component slot, e.g.
+`WildMonsterEvent.predatorDef` / the Ravenous Bear).

+**Unified wild/placeable model:** one `MonsterDefinition` serves both roles.
+It sits in the floor template's `TerrainFeatureGenerator.wildMonsterPool` (spawns wild) AND in the monster registry with `requiresDiscovery` (picker-locked until its own `monsterName` is discovered by slaying it wild).
+Adventurer-granted unlocks reuse the Bestiary channel via `unlocksOnDeath` (Commoner -> Thrall, Dark cores only).
+Discovery, save restore and the picker all key on `monsterName`.

+**Immutable keys** (save-breaking if renamed after ship): `monsterName`, `roomName`, `trapName`, `furnitureName`, `chestName`, `questID`, item `ID` ints, and enum ordinals (`AdventurerType`, `CombatClass` persist as ints -- append new values only, never reorder).
+Registry list order is free: lookups are name-based; order only drives picker presentation.

+**Material patterns:** the sixth registry. `PatternCatalog.asset` lists every `PatternDefinition`; the save key is the `UnlockState` flag `pattern.` (id immutable after ship -- asset filenames free).
+Band = channel: Terrain is deterministic first-claim and code-bound; Common..Legendary join their band's loot roll automatically; Reserved is silhouette-only until a future system unlocks it.
+Authored via `Editor/PatternContentGenerator` (single source of truth -- regeneration rebuilds the catalog list).

+**Authoring reference:** step-by-step recipes live in the Content Authoring guide; this appendix records the rules those recipes obey.

+---